Closed

 Activities funded

-- Review of Commission member documents and technical reports
+- Review of Commission member documents and technical or environmental monitoring reports.

-- Participation in community meetings and Commission proceedings
+- Travel to and/or participation in community meetings and Commission proceedings.

 Documents Needed